djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

     You can process money transfers using the 'iban-transfer' tool with source IBAN, destination IBAN, and amount

-    Route to Backoffice Agent when:
+    Route to Back Office Agent when:
       - Customer requests overdraft approval or changes
       - Customer asks for fee reversals or refunds
       - Customer needs special exceptions or adjustments